reflectoring/reflectoring.github.io/_posts/2021-06-05-profile-specific-logging-spring-boot.md

 To make things even easier, today we don't even have to set up our own log server, but we can send the logs to a fully managed log server provider in the cloud.
 In this article, we'll be sending logs to [logz.io](https://logz.io) and then query the logs via their web UI.

 So, **we'll definitely want to send our logs to a log server**.
-Either by logging to standard out and having some infrastructure in place that forwards them from there to the log server, or by configuring our application to send the logs directly to the log server.
+Either by logging to standard out and having some infrastructure in place that forwards them from there to the log server or by configuring our application to send the logs directly to the log server.

 In this article, we're going to look at configuring our application to send them directly to the log server.
 But, we only want to send the logs to the server in a staging or production environment.
 During local development, we don't want to be dependent on an external log server.